Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 -no body in request-

 The IP address of 130.162.210.115 shown in the output above is the EXTERNAL-IP address for the OCI LoadBalancer.
-This address is different on each deployment of the lab.
-Verify the load balancer address by optionally logging into the Cloud Console and navigating to Networking > Load Balancers.
+This address is different on each tutorial deployment.
+You can verify the load balancer address by optionally logging into the Cloud Console and navigating to Networking > Load Balancers.

 loadbalancer_ip